Psmths/simple-ctf-host/README.md

-# simple-ctf-template
+# Simple CTF Host
-A very simple template website for running a small CTF.
-Does not track scores, no accounts, etc. Initially created for a small educational university CTF to introduce students to this type of experience.
-Work in progress!
+A very simple hosting system for presenting a small CTF event.
+Originally created for an introductory CTF for Nassau University, LI, NY.
+Provides quick installation and some neat features such as:

+ - Accounts and progress tracking
+ - Challenge scoring system
+ - Leaderboard
+ - Web administration utilities
+ - Ability to easily add, modify, delete challenges
+ - Ability to allow files to be added to challenges for users to download

 ## Creating the Database Tables
 ```